danfuzz/samizdat/doc/samizdat-0/library-code.md

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.

-#### `mutableBox(value?) <> function`

-Simple mutable box utility.
-The result of a call to this function is another function, called the "box access function".
-The box access function can be called either with or without an argument.
-If it is called without an argument, then it returns the current content value of its box.
-If it is called with an argument, then that argument becomes the new box content value, and the box access function returns the same value it was passed.

-The initial box content value is the `value` given to the original function call.
-If no `value` was passed, then it is invalid (terminating the runtime) for the box access function to be called with no argument until it has been called at least once with an argument.

-This function is meant to be the primary way to define (what amount to) mutable variables, in that *Samizdat Layer 0* only provides immutably-bound variables.
-It is hoped that this facility will be used as minimally as possible, so as to not preclude the system from performing functional-style optimizations.

-**Note:** "Boxes" are sometimes also known as "cells".

 #### `partialApply(function, value*, list?) <> function`